 World Cup 2018 Security Russia

-The 2018 FIFA World Cup is fast approaching and presents perhaps the most complex iteration of the mega-event yet.
-For thousands of global fans, footballers and VIPs heading to Russia this year, the trip of a lifetime is currently tinged by diplomatic pressures, a propaganda war eagerly engaged by both the hosts and Western nations, and a Russia that is increasingly concerned with stamping out a place for itself in the modern world.
-Security is a key concern with rising political tension, the threat of hooliganism and a widely publicised cyber risk.
+The 2018 FIFA World Cup is well under way with thousands of global fans, footballers and VIPs in Russia celebrating the trip of a lifetime despite diplomatic pressures and a propaganda war eagerly engaged by both the hosts.
+Security remains a key concern as we proceed through the matches and head towards the finals, with political tension, the threat of hooliganism and a widely publicised cyber risk.
 If you are planning travel to the games, Priavo can mitigate such risk and provide a secure environment in which to enjoy the tournament.

 Your safety is our key priority.
 From secure airport facilitation and group chaperone to close protection for your VIPs and security drivers, we can mitigate risk and enhance your safety during the World Cup.